alyersin/Sao-Marco-pizza/README.md

 # Pizza Order App - Your Ultimate Pizza Experience 🍕

-A dynamic and responsive web platform designed for ordering pizza and other delicious dishes.
+A dynamic and responsive web platform designed for ordering pizza and other dishes.
 Built using modern web technologies to provide a streamlined user experience.

+## About

+This pizza ordering app is a **clone of the famous Pizza San Marco** brand in **Constanta, Romania**.
+The app replicates the menu, ordering process, and overall experience from [Pizza San Marco's official website](https://www.pizzasanmarco.ro/).

+## Disclaimer 🚨

+This project is **strictly for academic and educational purposes**.
+It is **not intended for commercial or production use**.
+The application is developed as a learning exercise to enhance web development skills and does not operate as an official service of Pizza San Marco.

 ---